dl5rfk/easyBM/README.md

 # easyBM

-The SSD-Image includes a dashboard (MMDVMHost-Dashboard by DG9VH) and a web interface for configuration with the necessary personal data.
-This is done with your normal web browser, for example with your notebook.
-Therefore the RPi is connected with a network cable to your LAN and can be reached via the DHCP-assigned IP address.

 #What is easyBM ?
-It is our goal to allow every amateur radio operator setting up a personal DVMega hotspot within shortest time, by applying this easy to install image.
+It is our goal to allow every hamradio operator setting up a personal DVMega hotspot within shortest time, by applying this easy to install SD-Card image.
 So using digital voice communications is easily accomplished.

-The main focus is to build a SSD-Image for the Raspberry Pi Hardware combined with the DVMega shield.
+The main focus is to build a SD-Image for the Raspberry Pi Hardware combined with the DVMega shield.
 Some of our scripts can be also used by an ordinary MMDVM-Repeater Setup, as well.

-## Contact
+## The Idea
-Please do not hesitiate to give us your feedback for improments or be a part of the development. see http://www.bm262.de
+A SD-Image including a dashboard ( like MMDVMHost-Dashboard by DG9VH) and a web interface is everything you need to setup a DVMega Hotspot.
+Therefore you need an Raspberry RPi who is connected to your local network and can be reached via the DHCP-assigned IP address.
+Of course, the ip-adresse must first be determined with the help of your internet-router.

 ## How to install ?

-First of all, please use a SD-Card image.
+Your can use  our prebuild SD-Card image.
 You can find it at our german website [http://www.bm262.de](http://www.bm262.de) But, if you think it is a good idea to build it step-by-step, you can clone from the repo.
-On a fresh and clean Raspberry Pi Debian installation goto /opt and clone the repository from github.

 ### Requirements
 * Raspbian jessie light Image [https://www.raspberrypi.org/downloads/raspbian/](Download page)
 * git
 * Linux basic skills
-* An up and running Raspberry Pi with Debian Jessi Light
+* And all together  up and running for the next step.

 ### Installation
+On a fresh and clean Raspberry Pi Debian Jessi light installation goto the directory /opt and clone the repository from github.
-Login into the Raspberry and do the following steps:
+Login into the Raspberry with the default password "raspberry" and do the following steps:

 	apt install git
 	cd /opt